digi10ve/bigbluebutton-docker/README.md

    # Using local images after building
    $ sed -i "s/alangecker/localhost:5000" docker-compose.yml

-   # deploy containers with a method to get variables in .env
+   # Deploy containers with a method to get variables in .env
-   $ docker stack deploy <(docker-compose config) bbb-stack
+   $ docker stack deploy -c <(docker-compose config) bbb-stack
    ```
 7. (currently not working)
    If you use greenlight, you can create an admin account with: